mdupli/wtrack/README.md

 negative toward downwind — computed the same way regardless of category, using whatever the effective (manual textbox) wind direction currently is.

+## 12. Track artifacts: a taxonomy and a design not yet built

+**Nothing in this section is implemented.** §7's tangential-acceleration and arc-length deviation detectors exist and work; everything below is design discussion toward a *correction* mechanism, which does not exist yet — the only corrective action currently offered for a flagged point is deletion (§7).
+Recorded here so the reasoning isn't lost before it's built.

+### What the detectors are actually catching

+Working through real flagged segments surfaced (at least) three distinct underlying causes, not one:

+- **GPS jitter.** A point's *timestamp* is trustworthy but its *position* is slightly off — usually on an otherwise straight-ish stretch.
+The point still sits close to the true route; it's placed at the wrong point *along* that route for its timestamp.
+This warps the two edges touching it (shrinks one, stretches the other, or vice versa), producing jagged tangential acceleration without any real path-shape problem.
+This is the case the deviation detectors were originally built for, and the case any future correction mechanism should target.
+- **Gapless stalls, holds, and in-water activity** (uphauling, climbing back on the board, setting up a waterstart, actual swimming).
+Distinct from jitter, and — per direct observation — distinct from *each other* in a way that matters:
+  - A **controlled, deliberate stall** (e.g. luffing to let another vessel pass) reads *quiet* to the detector — in one tested example, only a single flagged point, and only at a lowered threshold (0.5 m/s² rather than the 1 m/s² default).
+The mechanical explanation: the recording device (wrist-worn) stays rigidly coupled to the boom through the rig, so even near-stationary motion is still a faithful proxy for the board's own motion.
+There's a real, if small, coherent signal the whole time.
+  - **Uphauling, climbing back on, or a waterstart** likely reads differently — the hand moves independently of the board (pulling line, swimming strokes, repositioning relative to the rig), so the device is no longer measuring "where is the board" for that stretch.
+Not degraded signal about the thing of interest; not a signal about that thing at all for the duration.
+Untested as of this writing — a natural follow-up whenever a track with a genuine swim/uphaul segment is available, to see whether it produces the dense, sustained flagging the controlled-stall case didn't.
+- **Crash gaps** (device dropout).
+Already and separately caught by `dt` (§4's `edgeGapFails`, reused throughout — §6, §7).
+The deviation detectors *can* also flag these (a large `dt` gap can produce a fit loop or excursion — §7), but this is redundant detection of something already known via a cleaner signal, not a new capability.
+Useful as a cross-check (both signals agreeing is reassuring; `dt` saying gap but deviation being unremarkable nearby would be odd) but `dt` should keep priority — a flagged point that's already part of a known `crash_recovery` zone (already excluded from speed stats — §11's stats-bar note) shouldn't be routed into whatever correction workflow eventually exists for jitter.

+The practical implication: only the jitter case is a good target for position *correction*.
+The stall/swim case, if the controlled-vs-active distinction above holds up, may not need new discrimination logic at all — the *existing* deviation detector, applied to a low-speed segment, may already read differently for "held still" vs. "actively moving in the water" without anything new being built, simply because the latter genuinely has no coherent board-path to recover.
+Worth testing directly before building anything to handle it.

+### A correction design: separate shape from pacing

+The first design considered — replace a flagged point's position with wherever §7's own fit predicts for that timestamp — has a real flaw: it would discard the point's own recorded position, which (per the jitter diagnosis above) is usually *not* the actual problem; the position is close to correct, only its pacing along the route is off.
+Overwriting it with a fresh fit evaluation throws away good information and — since the fit can itself loop or overshoot under some conditions (§7) — risks moving a fine point to a *worse* spot.

+The alternative worked out instead: treat "what the route looks like" and "how far along it a point should be at a given time" as two separate fits, not one.

+1. **Shape.** A curve through the segment's own recorded positions, parameterized by something neutral like cumulative chord length — *not* time.
+Answers "what does the route look like here," independent of pacing.
+Includes the flagged points' own positions, since (for the jitter case) those are trusted.
+2. **Pacing.** A separate fit of arc-length-along-the-shape-curve as a function of time, built using *only* the segment's non-flagged (trusted) time/arc-length pairs.
+3. **Correction.** For each flagged point: look up the pacing fit's predicted arc-length position at that point's own (trusted) timestamp, then map that arc-length back onto the shape curve to get a corrected `(x, y)`.

+The result is guaranteed to lie on essentially the same curve the original flagged point helped define in step 1 — nothing is invented off the visible route — just redistributed along that curve according to pacing derived only from trusted data.
+This is a meaningfully different guarantee than "evaluate the existing single fit at this timestamp," which doesn't separate the two questions and remains partly self-referential.

+**Known open issue, not resolved:** step 1's shape curve, when several consecutive points are flagged, still uses those points' own mutual chord-length spacing to build its parameterization — and that spacing is itself computed from the distances between points whose pacing (not position, but the two aren't perfectly separable at the margin) is in question.
+A milder, second-order version of the self-reference problem this design was meant to solve outright, not fully escaped.
+Possibly fine in practice; possibly wants the shape curve's parameterization anchored only to the segment's trusted points instead.
+Unresolved as of this writing.

+**Segment-length question, also unresolved:** a short, isolated glitch (a point or two) seems like a safe target for this.
+A long stretch of consecutive flagged points — a genuine multi-second dropout, especially one where a real maneuver might have happened inside it — may not be well-represented by a single polynomial at all.
+Whether there's a length past which correction should refuse and fall back to exclusion (§7's existing option) instead of attempting a fit, and if so where that length sits, hasn't been decided.

+**A cheap validation step worth keeping in mind:** once a segment is corrected, re-running §7's own tangential-acceleration detector against the corrected result is a direct, nearly-free check of whether the correction actually worked — a still-flagged result after "fixing" it is a clear signal something's wrong (segment too long, anchors too sparse, wrong degree) rather than something to trust blindly.
+Device speed, where present, is a second independent check for the same purpose — it's not derived from position at all, so it can't be fooled by anything wrong with position, and would be expected to agree with a genuinely successful correction.

+**Whatever gets built here should look different from every other action this tool takes on a track.** Deletion (§7) is currently the most invasive existing action; position correction goes further, since it asserts a *specific* corrected value rather than just admitting distrust.
+Any implementation should be opt-in, visually distinct on both the map and the kinematics charts (not blended into the existing "flagged" or "normal" appearance), and reversible the same way "restore original track" already reverses the duplicate-cleanup passes (§8).

 ## License